 Today he is regularly commissioned by the likes of Hugo Boss, Lucozade, Pantene, Lacoste and Vodafone, both globally and in the UK.

 Born in London to a close-knit Italian family, Marco is fluent in Italian, wine and fine foods but also makes a great cup of tea to any pantone colour reference.
+Moving image is also another field that Marco has a deep understanding of and we're very proud of his work so far!
 Photography Portfolio

-The lovely Chelsea Bloxsome, a leading London food photographer specialising in high end digital food and drink photography for advertising, design and packaging.
+The lovely Chelsea Bloxsome, a leading London food photographer specialising in food and drink photography for advertising, design and packaging.
 Having assisted renowned still-lifer Kevin Summers, she has a graphic eye and stunning attention to detail.
-Studio & kitchen located in Shoreditch, London.
+Studio & kitchen located in Shoreditch, London and looking to translate her skills further into moving image.
 Photography Portfolio